pbulsink/Resume/readme.md

 **University of Ottawa**\
 *Master's Degree* **2015**\

-Thesis: "*Rhenium^I^ Terdentate Compounds: Theoretical and Experimental Investigations*"
+Thesis: "*Rhenium (I) Terdentate Compounds: Theoretical and Experimental Investigations*"

 Seminar: "*Recent Advances in NO~x~ Abatement from Diesel Engine